juliangut/sessionware/README.md

 #### name

-Assigns session name, default PHP `PHPSESSID` session name will be used if none provided. **It is highly recommended to set a custom session name**
+Assigns session name, default PHP `PHPSESSID` session name will be used if none provided. **It is highly recommended to set a custom session name in every case**

 > If using PHP's built-in 'files' session save handler you **MUST** provide a custom session name.

 #### savePath

-Native handler specific configuration, used if default 'files' session save handler is specified in `session.save_handler`.
+Native handler specific configuration, used if default 'files' session save handler is specified in `session.save_handler` ini setting.
 It defaults to `session.save_path` ini setting or `sys_get_temp_dir()` if empty.

-Final session save path will be determined by joining this parameter with session name (other than default `PHPSESSID`).
-This is done so that session files for current script gets separated, from other script's, into its own directory.
+Resulting "session save path" will be determined by joining this parameter with session name (other than default `PHPSESSID`).
+This is done so that session files for current script gets separated from other script's into its own directory.

-Session garbage collector uses file access time to determine and remove expired session files.
+'files' handler garbage collector uses file access time to determine and remove expired session files.
 If files from sessions with different lifetime are located in the same directory they could be removed by other script/application as there is no way for the garbage collector to tell which script/application they belong to.

 #### lifetime